koscm10/Ansible-mc-series/01-Introduction/03-Ansible_config_file.md

 **Locations with priority(starting from top to bottom):**
 - ANSIBLE_CONFIG environment variable
-- ./ansible.cfg from the current directory
+- ./ansible.cfg from the current directory (you can create an ansible.cfg file in your pwd)
 - ~/.ansible.cfg file present in home directory
 - /etc/ansible/ansible.cfg default ansible.cfg file.